SAMUeL: Efficient Vocal-Conditioned Music Generation via Soft Alignment Attention and Latent Diffusion: Discussion and Future Work

 A key distinguishing feature is exceptional efficiency compared to existing systems.
 The ultra-lightweight architecture enables deployment on consumer-grade hardware with minimal memory requirements (2-4GB GPU memory), making professional-quality musical accompaniment generation accessible for mobile devices, edge computing, and resource-constrained environments.
 This democratization represents significant advancement over existing models requiring enterprise-level computational resources.

-Performance trade-offs inherent in efficiency gains are evident in AudioBox-Aesthetics evaluation, where our model achieves lower absolute scores compared to larger systems.
+Performance trade-offs inherent in efficiency gains are evident in AudioBox-Aesthetics evaluation, where SAMUeL achieves lower absolute scores compared to larger systems.
 However, the ability to outperform OpenAI Jukebox demonstrates that architectural innovation can compensate for scale limitations.
-Relatively modest scores in content enjoyment and unity reflect challenges of training with fewer parameters and limited data, yet the model successfully synthesizes complete multi-track accompaniments—remarkable given resource constraints.
+Relatively modest scores in content enjoyment and unity reflect challenges of training with fewer parameters and limited data, yet SAMUeL successfully synthesizes complete multi-track accompaniments—remarkable given resource constraints.